boxorange/BioIE-LLM/README.md

 ## INDRA DB Gene Regulatory Relation Task (Multiple-choice question)
-This evaluation assesses the ability of Large Language Models (LLMs) to identify gene regulatory relationships using the INDRA database.
+This evaluation assesses the ability of LLMs to identify gene regulatory relationships using the INDRA database.
 The INDRA dataset contains statements extracted from scientific literature that describe gene-gene regulatory interactions.
 These statements provide rich, contextual information that models must interpret to classify relationships accurately.

 ### Task Description
 - Models were presented with text snippets and asked to identify the correct gene regulatory relationship between two genes from a set of six options: **Activation, Inhibition, Phosphorylation, Dephosphorylation, Ubiquitination,** and **Deubiquitination**.